 - If you want the highest resolution, crystal clear vocal and the best treble, go for the IE800 XWB driver which also gives you the original experience.

 - Want the best female vocal?
-You shall use the B&O H5 driver unit and never forget the sweetness.
+You should use the B&O H5 driver unit and never forget the sweetness.

 - The ultra-low THD Titanium driver offer you the least distortion and the most fidelity to the original music.
 If you have broad spectrum, or not sure which one to pick, this driver will never not disappoint you.
 “And it is also my personal favorite!” said the founder of Earphone DIY Labs

-Due to the physical size limitation, IE800 kit can not hold >8mm diameter drivers (original Sennheiser IE800 XWB is 7mm diameter), the result is it’s very picky to ear pads.
 It’s a common issue for all IEMs using micro drivers being picky to ear-tips.
 And the result is you have to find one perfectly fitting your ear canal, otherwise the low bass would be seriously impaired.

 The good news is we solve it for you and for free (start from 9/1, 2018)!
-We include following 2 pairs of earpads in the kit after measuring tens of different models:
+We include following 2 pairs of ear-tips in the kit after measuring tens of different models:

-- 2-flange Silicon earpads (black, mid size) which doubles the sealing than normal earpads – made in Germany and adopted by Sennheiser IEMs
+- 2-flange Silicon ear-tips (black, mid size) which doubles the sealing than normal ear-tips – made in Germany and adopted by Sennheiser IEMs

 Email to firstname.lastname@example.org if you want the original measurement of your KIT – we test the Frequency Response, Cumulative Spectral Decay, Burst and Energy Decay, Impulse Response using standard IEC 711 coupler, customized sound card and ARTA software – and we can offer both snapshot or raw data file.